Response-adaptive randomization in clinical trials: from myths to practical considerations: Abstract

-\begin{displayquote} From a practical perspective, there is no logistical difficulty in incorporating delayed responses into the response-adaptive randomization procedures, provided some responses become available during the recruitment and randomization period.
-For urn models, the urn is simply updated when responses become available~\citep{Wei1988}.
-For procedures based on sequential estimation, estimates can be updated when data become available.
-Obviously, updates can be incorporated when groups of patients respond also, not just individuals. \end{displayquote}
+\begin{displayquote} From a practical perspective, there is no logistical difficulty in incorporating delayed responses into the \secondround{RAR} procedures, provided some responses become available during the recruitment and randomization period. \end{displayquote}

-Although practically speaking there are no difficulties in incorporating delayed responses into the \changes{design of} RAR procedures, from a hypothesis testing point of view, statistical inferences at the end of the trial can be affected.
-As noted in~\citet{Rosenberger2012}, this has been explored theoretically for urn models~\citep{Bai2002, Hu2004b, Zhang2007b} as well as the DBCD~\citep{Hu2008}.
-These papers show that the asymptotic properties of these RAR procedures were preserved under widely applicable conditions.
-In particular, when more than 60\% of patient responses are available by the end of the recruitment period, simulations show that the power of the trial is essentially unaffected for these procedures. \\[-12pt]
+However, statistical inferences at the end of the trial can be affected.
+This is explored theoretically for urn models~\citep{Bai2002, Hu2004b, Zhang2007b} as well as the DBCD~\citep{Hu2008}.
+These papers show that the asymptotic properties of these RAR procedures are preserved under widely applicable conditions.
+In particular, when more than 60\% of responses are available by the end of the recruitment period, simulations show that the power of the trial is essentially unaffected. \\

 \textit{Patient consent \changes{to be randomized}}